pnp/blog/content/post/pnp-batch-add-or-delete-items-from-very-large-list-i-e-more-than.md

 ``` wp-block-preformatted
 Get-PnPListItem -List $list -Fields "ID" -PageSize 100 -ScriptBlock { Param($items) $items | Sort-Object -Property Id -Descending | ForEach-Object{ $_.DeleteObject() } }
 ```
-Unfortunately the script kept producing errors like \"The collection has not been initialised\" , \"A task has been canceled\" or \"The operation has timed out\" at irregular intervals and had to manually restart the script to resume deletion of remaining items.
+Unfortunately the script kept producing errors like "The collection has not been initialised" , "A task has been canceled" or "The operation has timed out" at irregular intervals and had to manually restart the script to resume deletion of remaining items.

 ``` {.lia-code-sample .language-applescript}